zhmcclient/python-zhmcclient/README.rst

 Quickstart
 ===========

-The following example code lists the machines (CPCs) managed by an HMC:
+The following example code lists the partitions on CPCs in DPM mode that are accessible for the user:

 .. code-block:: python